-Harold García V is a Cuban artist based in New York.
-He graduated from the San Alejandro National Academy of Fine Arts in Havana in 2004.
+Harold Garcia V is a Cuban artist based in New York.
+He studied visual arts at the San Alejandro Fine Arts Academy (2004) in Havana, Cuba.
 García has an active practice as a visual artist.

-He also had a solo show at the Albano Building at United Nations in New York.
-As well as two lectures, “A Guilt-Ridden Landscape” and “Welcome to The Everglades: An Investigative Project on Art and Environment,” at United Nations and DDLS, and “Mediators Marking Experiences” workshop in Austria.
+He had a solo exhibition at the United Nations in New York at the Albanian building.
+As well as two lectures, “A Guilt-Ridden Landscape” and “Welcome to The Everglades: An Investigative Project on Art and Environment,” at the United Nations and DDLS.
+He has also directed the “Reimagining Florida” workshop at two elementary schools in Miami, and operates an online shop to collect funds to Help children learn to love and protect the Florida Everglades.

 (b.
 1985, Havana, Cuba)